KostadinHdz/Kostadin-Hadzhidinev/README.md

 - Substance Painter

 **Hand drawing**
 - I can create very realistic drawings using pencils.
-Mainly character concepts or portraits but I can also draw environment.
+Character concepts is mainly what I do but I can also draw environment and other stuff.
-- I can also draw with a graphical tablet using different programs(mainly photoshop).
+- I can also draw with a graphical tablet using different programs such as Photoshop.

 **Languages**
 - English(fluent)